buckelieg/jdbc-fn/README.md

 db.select("SELECT * FROM TEST WHERE id=?", 7).print(LOG::debug).list(rs -> {/*map rs here*/});
 ```
 The above will print a current query to provided logger with debug method.
-<br/>Note that all provided parameters will be substituted with corresponding values so this case will output:
+<br/>All provided parameters will be substituted with corresponding values so this case will output:
 <br/><code>SELECT * FROM TEST WHERE id=7</code>
 <br/>Calling <code>print()</code> without arguments will do the same with standard output.